-We all know that the default numbered list used in Microsoft Word is like – 1, 2, 3, etc. But if you wish, you can change them to letters or another type, like the Roman numbers.
+We all know that the default numbered list used in Microsoft Word is like – 1, 2, 3, etc. But if you wish, you can change them to letters or another type, as the Roman numbers.
 If we look closely at them, numbers or letters are added with a dot (.) beside them as shown below:

-There might be a situation where you may want to have something other than dot (.).
-What we can do, is remove that dot and replace it with the character what we want.
+There might be a situation where you may want to have something other than a dot (.).
+What we can do, is remove that dot and replace it with the character that we want.
 If it is one or two, then it is easy, but what if we have many entries to change?

 Change Default Numbered List in Word